thoughtful-web/settings-page-wp/docs/roadmap.md

 7. Check this plugin to see if we can scope admin-only actions within action hooks to minimize its impact on site performance.
 Currently known supported action hook is 'wp_loaded'.
 8. Consider adding support to the Color field for rgb and rgba color formats.
 9. Consider allowing data_arg HTML attribute arguments to receive an array that maps different attributes to different 'choices'.
+10. Improve REST API support, including configuring a field's REST value type when the return value of the option is an array.
+"If you plan to use your setting in the REST API, use both the rest_api_init and admin_init hooks when calling register_setting() instead of just admin_init.
+The show_in_rest argument is ineffective when hooked into admin_init alone." https://developer.wordpress.org/reference/functions/register_setting/#comment-content-3094

 [Back to top](#roadmap)